ghydric/04-Logic-Pseudocode_IDEs/01_pseudocode/03_Structure_Checkpoints.md

 # Checkpoint
 4.1 What is a control structure?

 4.2 What is a decision structure?
+**A set structure to give options to flow.**

 4.3What is a single alternative decision structure?

 4.4 What is a Boolean expression?
+**True or False**

 4.5 What types of relationships between values can you test with relational operators?
+**Greater than, less than, equal to, not equal to, greater than or equal to, less than or equal to**

 4.6 Write a pseudocode If-Then statement that assigns 0 to x if y is equal to 20.
+**If y == 20 then**
+    **set x = 0**
+**endif**

 4.7 Write a pseudocode If-Then statement that assigns 0.2 to commission if sales is greater than or equal to 10,000.
+**If sales >= 10000 then**
+    **set comm = 0.2**
+**endif**

 4.8 How does a dual alternative decision structure work?

 4.9 What statement do you use in pseudocode to write a dual alternative decision structure?
+**if, then, else**

 4.10 When you write an If-Then-Else statement, under what circumstances do the statements that appear between Else and End If execute?

 4.11 If the following pseudocode were an actual program, what would it display?
 ```
 If "z" < "a" Then